CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Keyword|Description
 ---|---
-slang|template for a SLANG file flow|template for a flow task|template for a task operation|template for an operation
+slang|template for a CloudSlang file flow|template for a flow task|template for a task operation|template for an operation

-Note: Optional SLANG elements are marked as comments (begin with #).
+Note: Optional CloudSlang elements are marked as comments (begin with #).